peach-lucien/otter/docs/03_results.md

 Trust cannot be read from the solver.
 Across parcels without anchor supervision, the coupling's own concentration predicts top-1 accuracy at r = 0.06 and bootstrap stability at r = −0.04, neither significant.
-Since the regularisation sets concentration directly, a confident-looking coupling can be produced on demand.
+Since τ sets concentration directly, a confident-looking coupling can be produced on demand.

 ## 2 · Contributions to homology recovery